 Little Kid Rides

-The following rides are especially good for younger children (but older folk will enjoy them too):
+The following rides are especially good for younger children (but older folks will enjoy them too):

 - Balloon Adventure – a good ride for little people.
 It goes around at a comfortable pace and you control how fast it spins.